wolfpup-software/hx-js/README.md

 The `hx-project` module dispatches an hx-project event after placing a fragment into a document or shadow dom.

-Every part of the process is opt-in.
+Every step is opt-in.
 Pups can listen to events to drop invalid requests and react to projections.

 ### Goals

 Deprecation by RFC.
 The browser should already be doing this.

 Maybe not the same events, maybe not the same attributes, but little hypertext jumps should already be browser spec.